readertowriter/readertowriter.github.io/_posts/2015-02-05-A-Book-to-Love.md

 *  an unsupressable smile crosses your face, you want to hug the book to your chest,
 *  you exhale a large happy sigh you didn't know you were holding,
 *  you put the book down and immediately pick it back up, flipping through it, remembering how good the journey of reading it had been,
-*  you google the author's name on youtube, blogs, wkipedia, and goodreads, searching for interviews, more stories, and books, wondering who this person is who wrote something you love.
+*  you google the author's name on youtube, blogs, wikipedia, and goodreads, searching for interviews, more stories, and books, wondering who this person is who wrote something you love.

 So, read [The Book of Knights](https://www.goodreads.com/book/show/1583772.The_Book_of_Knights) by Yves Reynard if you loved [Nobody's Son](https://www.goodreads.com/book/show/602467.Nobody_s_Son) by Sean Stewart, and vice versa of course.